 In our day the continuity from the Old Testament to the New Testament is sometimes disregarded in favor of a Dispensational model.
 Dispensationalism has caused three evils.
 First, it has left the Gentile believers with the mistaken idea that God no longer requires righteous behavior on the part of those whom He is reconciling to Himself (saving).
 “Grace” has replaced godliness.

 Second, Dispensationalism has blinded the eyes of the believers to their destiny as portrayed in the Old Testament.
 Actually, the Scriptures are one whole and should not be divided into an old testament and a new testament.
 In place of the marvelous vision of the Glory of God filling the earth we have the pale picture of “mansions” in the spirit realm where we shall do we know not what forever.

-Third, the doctrine of the pre-tribulation "rapture" of the believers in Christ, a part of the Dispensational model, has brought great confusion to the central message of the Gospel—the resurrection of the saints.
+Third, the doctrine of the pre-tribulation “rapture” of the believers in Christ, a part of the Dispensational model, has brought great confusion to the central message of the Gospel—the resurrection of the saints.
 The ascension is being preached instead of the resurrection.
-Under this concept, the Apostle Paul would have said, "If by any means I might attain unto the ascension of the dead" (Philippians 3:11).
+Under this concept, the Apostle Paul would have said, “If by any means I may attain to the ascension of the dead” (Philippians 3:11).

 Although many believers of today may not realize that God’s Christ will rule the earth only from Jerusalem or that it is through the Jews and their Christ that the Kingdom of God will come, Satan understands these facts very well.